rage/crowdsorcerer/Readme.md

 Crowdsorcerer is a tool for crowdsourcing programming exercises for a CS1  course.
 It enables creating exercises and peer reviewing them through an embeddable widget.
 The exercises are sent to [crowdsorceress](https://github.com/rage/crowdsorceress), which uses TMC sandbox to test them, and provides error messages.
 Built with love using React and Redux.

+See [the project map](./documentation/map-for-repository.md) for instructions on how to navigate the project.

 ## Getting started after cloning

 1. Edit the `crowdsorcerer-widget` element in [index.html](https://github.com/rage/crowdsorcerer/blob/master/index.html) to suit your needs.
 Add the following attributes according to your needs: